fan-ziqi/rl_sar/README_CN.md

 Options:
-  -c, --clean    Clean workspace (remove symlinks and build artifacts) -m, --cmake    Build using CMake (for hardware deployment only) -h, --help     Show this help message
+  -c, --clean    Clean workspace (remove symlinks and build artifacts) -m, --cmake    Build using CMake (for hardware deployment only) -mj,--mujoco   Build with MuJoCo simulator support (CMake only)" -h, --help     Show this help message

 Examples: